-If you aren't a Trump supporter, I'm sure you remember the shock of Election night in 2016.
+If you aren't a Trump supporter, I'm sure you remember the shock of election night in 2016.
 For me, it was a night that encompassed crying, staying up without my parents in order to see if by some miracle it all changed, and constantly checking every single news source to find some alternative reality.
-The only thing that helped my frustration with that night was the hope of the 2020 Presidential election and the assurance that the Democrats would be smart enough to beat Trump at their second try.
-Here we are almost four years later and I have lost my expectation that the Democrats will win the Presidency in 2020.
+The only thing that helped my frustration with that night was the hope of the 2020 presidential election and the assurance that the Democrats would be smart enough to beat Trump at their second try.
+Here we are almost four years later and I have lost my expectation that the Democrats will win the presidency in 2020.

 When the research came out concluding the kind of voter that elected Trump and the mathematical reasons Clinton could not win, it became clear that there were fundamental flaws in the way the Democrats had campaigned.
 It is no secret that white voters elected Trump.
 He received a majority of the votes in every class of white Americans regardless of their economic status.
 Democrats typically rely on non-white votes, which is how Obama was elected in both 2008 and 2012.
-Hillary's campaign relied on continuing that turnout, but non-white voters simply did not support Hillary in the way that Democrats expected.
+Hillary's campaign relied on continuing that turnout, but non-white voters simply did not support Hillary in the way that Democrats needed.

 Non-white voters face several obstacles when voting in American elections.
 Between laws against felons voting, ID laws, work hours, and transportation to voting locations, non-white voters have to be particularly inspired to cast their vote.
 Clinton simply did not provide the motivation that Obama did, and the Democrats could not possibly have legally removed every single roadblock non-white voters experience in placing their vote before the election.
 These laws are not going to change before 2020 either.